 To view the most current events, media and outreach please visit our Facebook page located below.

-LCIP recently received another WDNR Rapid Response Grant to control Amur Cork Trees in the Menomonie area where affected.
+LCIP recently received their third grant with the WDNR to control Amur Cork Trees in the Menomonie area where affected.
 If you have some on your property or what someone to look for you let us know ASAP.
-Our funding will dry up by June 15th, 2018!
+Our funding will dry up by May 2019!
 Call us at 715-231-6540 or 715-235-8168 for a site visit or talk!
-We have around $8,000 left to spend on projects!

 LCIP awarded two WDNR Rapid Response Grant for controlling PROHIBITED Amur Cork Tree in Dunn County